oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 This is useful when an application 1) needs a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs identifiers that reference each type in the category.

-It also allows linking type definitions across specifications.
+It also allows referencing type definitions across specifications.
 If TypeB is defined in Specification B, its subtypes can be referenced from Specification A under field name "b".
-This facilitates distributed development of schema modules even for data formats without namespaces.
+This facilitates distributed development of schema modules regardless of whether the underlying data format has native namespace support.

 The structure of a "Catalog" instance is not affected by this extension.
 Although "a/x" is a valid JSON Pointer to a specific value (57.9), "Catalog" does not define "a" as a dir so "a/x" is not listed in Paths and its value is not considered an "Item":

     {
-      "a": {"x": 57.9, "y": 4.841},     <-- "a" is Item 1
+      "a": {"x": 57.9, "y": 4.841},     <-- "a" is Item 1 (TypeA)
       "b": {                            <-- "b" is a dir or namespace mount point, not an Item.
-        "foo": "Elephant",              <-- "b/foo" is Item 2
+        "foo": "Elephant",              <-- "b/foo" is Item 2 (String)
-        "bar": { ... }                  <-- "b/bar" is Item 3
+        "bar": { ... }                  <-- "b/bar" is Item 3 (TypeC)
       }
     }